ben0bi/Be-LED/README.md

 On your Raspi, do that:

-+ install node if not installed.
++ install node if not installed. node must be a 0.1x.x version.
 + install apache2 if not installed.
++ install screen if not installed.
 + The apache page is there because the box can always respond then, also if the node server does not run.